developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/setupDevice/index.md

 	<u>**The instructions below pertain only to devices running Android KitKat**</u>.
 	On devices running Lollipop (and higher), the EMDK runtime is built into the operating system, and is changed by downloading and applying an updated BSP compatible <u>only</u> with those devices.
 See the [EMDK download page](https://www.zebra.com/us/en/support-downloads/software/developer-tools/emdk-for-android.html) for more information.

-##	Installing EMDK for Android Device Runtime using Deployment utility
+##	Installing Device Runtime

 ### Windows
-1. Connect the device to PC.
+1. Connect the device to a PC.
 2. Launch the Start menu program shortcut `Device Runtime Deployment`.
-This will open the command prompt window.
+This opens a command prompt window.
 3. Click any key to continue.
-4. This process will deploy the device runtime and reboot automatically to finish the OS update.
+4. This process deploys the device runtime and reboots automatically to finish the OS update.

 ### Mac OS

->Note: Please substitute the current version of the EmdkOSUpdateApp APK when EmdkOSUpdateApp_vX.X.X.apk is referenced.
+>Note: Please substitute the current version of the `EmdkOSUpdateApp` .apk file when `EmdkOSUpdateApp_vX.X.X.apk` is referenced.

-1. Open finder and copy EmdkOSUpdateApp_vX.X.X.apk  into the ADB directory.
+1. Open finder and copy `EmdkOSUpdateApp_vX.X.X.apk`  into the ADB directory.

 	`/Users/<user>/Library/Android/sdk/platform-tools/`